Italy in June: weather, best destinations, tips. All you need to know for a perfect trip [Updated for 2026]

 The best places to visit in Italy in June

-June is such a lovely month in Italy it is hard to pick best destination for it as, truly, you can visit almost anywhere in June in Italy and find it lovely.
+June is such a lovely month in Italy it is hard to pick the best destination for it as, truly, you can visit almost anywhere in June in Italy and find it lovely.

 That said, some places are, I believe, even better than others.